 What are the signs of anxiety in kids?

-By now, your child should be back into the swing of school.
-But, while natural anxiety comes with starting each school year, parents should understand the signs of anxiety and stress and seek professional help if needed.
+While natural anxiety comes with starting each school year, parents should understand the signs of anxiety and stress and seek professional help if needed.

 Symptoms of Anxiety in Children